Van Halen

-As of March 2019, Van Halen is 20th on the RIAA list of best-selling artists in the United States; the band has sold 56 million albums in the States and more than 80 million worldwide, making them one of the best-selling groups of all time.
+As of March 2019, Van Halen is 20th on the RIAA's list of best-selling artists in the United States; the band has sold 56 million albums in the U.S. and more than 80 million worldwide, making them one of the best-selling groups of all time.
 As of 2007, Van Halen is one of only five rock bands with two studio albums to sell more than 10 million copies in the United States and is tied for the most multi-platinum albums by an American band.
 Additionally, Van Halen has charted 13 number-one hits on Billboard's Mainstream Rock chart.
-VH1 ranked the band seventh on a list of the top 100 Hard Rock artists of all time.
+VH1 ranked the band seventh on its list of the "100 Greatest Hard Rock Artists".

-Eddie was diagnosed with cancer in 2001, and died of the disease on October 6, 2020.
-A month after his father's death, Wolfgang confirmed that Van Halen had disbanded.

 History

 1972–1977: Formation and early history

 The Van Halen brothers were born in Amsterdam, the Netherlands, Alex Van Halen in 1953 and Eddie Van Halen in 1955, sons to Dutch musician Jan Van Halen and Indonesian-born Indo Eugenia Van Beers.
 The family moved to Pasadena, California, in 1962.
-Young Edward soon began learning classical piano by ear, and became so proficient he won an annual piano recital contest 2 or 3 years in a row, despite never mastering the art of sight-reading sheet music.
-The brothers began playing music together in the 1960s, Eddie on drums and Alex on guitar.
-However, while Ed was delivering newspapers to payoff his drum set, Alex would secretly develop a passion and proficiency at them.
-Eventually out of frustration and brotherly competition, Ed told Alex, "OK, you play drums and I'll play your guitar."
+Eddie began learning classical piano by ear, and became so proficient he won an annual piano recital contest two or three years in a row, despite never mastering sight-reading sheet music.
+The brothers began playing music together in the 1960s, with Eddie on drums and Alex on guitar.
+However, while Ed was delivering newspapers to pay off his drum set, Alex secretly developed a passion and proficiency at them.
+Eventually, out of frustration and brotherly competition, Eddie told Alex, "OK, you play drums and I'll play your guitar."